allertbijleveld/tools4watlas/README.md

 - add examples, vignette & tests for atl_add_raster_data()
 - add species colors
 - order articles and add one for adding enviromental data

+Check - exported tag metadata has timezone UTC for the release time, which is different from our metadata (CEST

 ### **Acknowledgments**